tartley/genesis/README.txt

 Known Issues
 ------------

-Very early in development:
- - only very basic functionality works
- - there is no default template
+There is no default template.

+Undefined tag values are not reported.

+--license not implemented.
+Assumes your project is BSD license.

+Not actually tested on Ubuntu

+No binaries are available, which makes Genesis unusable unless you use Python 3.2.

 The config file is parsed using 'eval'.
 I'm not smart enough to know whether this is a security problem.

-Assumes your project is BSD license.

 Thanks
 ------

-The modest contents of this directory owe much to Tarek Ziadé's excellent book `Expert Python Programming`, which improved the way I work with Python every day.
+The modest contents of this directory owe much to Tarek Ziadé's highly recommended book `Expert Python Programming`, which improved the way I work with Python every day.